The Penn Sociology Major Program

 Students are encouraged to combine a variety of Sociology courses and experiences to complement their academic, professional, and research interests.
 The following can count for this requirement:

 1. All courses with a SOCI course code that are not already being counted for other requirements for the major.
-In addition to our traditional course offerings, we occasionally offer Academically Based Community Services (ABCS) courses and First-Year Seminars.
+In addition to our traditional course offerings, we occasionally offer Academically Based Community Services (ABCS) courses, First-Year Seminars, and soon a Global Seminar Course.

 2. All cross-listed courses with a SOCI course code at the time the course is taken, even if Sociology is not the primary section

-3. All independent studies that are completed under a SOCI course code (SOCI 3998)
+3. All options under the PEARL initiative that are completed under the independent study course code (SOCI 3998)

-4. All independent studies completed for the honors program (SOCI 4998) for students who choose to do an honors thesis.
+4. All independent studies completed for the honors program (SOCI 4998) for students who choose to do a thesis.

 D. SOCIOLOGY OR RELATED COURSES (2 CU's)